cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 author:: Nathan Acks
 date:: 2022-02-23

-Moving forward, I’m planning to read the appropriate chapter of “CompTIA Security+ Exam Cram” before watching the corresponding ITPro.TV lecture.
-But since I didn’t do that yesterday, I have two chapters to read today!
+Moving forward, I'm planning to read the appropriate chapter of "CompTIA Security+ Exam Cram" before watching the corresponding ITPro.TV lecture.
+But since I didn't do that yesterday, I have two chapters to read today!

 ## CompTIA Security+ Exam Cram